delta-exchange/just-the-docs/docs/trading-guide/margin-explainer.md

 ## Impact of order cancellations on margin

 In a given contract, Order Margin account contains margin blocked for all the current open orders.
 If one or more of these open orders is cancelled, the Initial Margin requirement for the remaining open orders and existing orders is recomputed.
 The new Initial Margin requirement will either be same as earlier or lower.
-If case of latter, excess margin is released.
+In the latter case, excess margin is released.